hasselalcala/hasselalcala/README.md

 # Workshops

 - **Participant in the Women Build Web3 community workshop "30 Days of Web3".** In this workshop I adquire the knowledge and skills needed to build my own dApps on Ethereum.
-    -  I build create a full-stack RSVP dapp.
+    -  I build a full-stack RSVP dapp.
 I learn how to build with this stack on Ethereum: Filecoin & IPFS, The Graph, Radicle, Infura, Polygon and Lens.
        -  [Smart contract repository](https://github.com/hasselalcala/web3rsvp)
        -  [Subgraph repository](https://github.com/hasselalcala/web3rsvp-subgraph-code)
        -  [Frontend repository](https://github.com/hasselalcala/web3RSVP-frontend-starter)